fabfuel/ecs-deploy/README.rst

 ==================
 To change the image of a specific container, run the following command::

-    $ ecs deploy my-cluster my-service --image webserver nginx:latest
+    $ ecs deploy my-cluster my-service --image webserver nginx:1.11.8

-This will modify the **webserver** container only and change its image to "nginx:latest".
+This will modify the **webserver** container only and change its image to "nginx:1.11.8".

 Deploy several new images
 =========================
 The `-i` or `--image` option can also be passed several times::

-    $ ecs deploy my-cluster my-service -i webserver nginx:1.9 -i application django:latest
+    $ ecs deploy my-cluster my-service -i webserver nginx:1.9 -i application my-app:1.2.3

-This will change the **webserver**'s container image to "nginx:1.9" and the **application**'s image to "django:latest".
+This will change the **webserver**'s container image to "nginx:1.9" and the **application**'s image to "my-app:1.2.3".

 Set an environment variable